ollama/ollama/README.md

 ```
 curl http://localhost:11434/api/generate -d '{
   "model": "llama3",
-  "prompt":"Why is the sky blue?"}'
+  "prompt":"Why is the sky blue?"
+}'
 ```

 ### Chat with a model